qoherent/ria-hub-docs/docs/content/.Contributing/guidelines-frontend.md

 9. Avoid unnecessary `!important` in CSS, add comments to explain why it's necessary if it can't be avoided.
 10. Avoid mixing different events in one event listener, prefer to use individual event listeners for every event.
 11. Custom event names are recommended to use `ce-` prefix.
 12. Prefer using Tailwind CSS which is available via `tw-` prefix, e.g. `tw-relative`.
-Gitea's helper CSS classes use `gt-` prefix (`gt-word-break`), while Gitea's own private framework-level CSS classes use `g-` prefix (`g-modal-confirm`).
+RIA Hub's helper CSS classes use `gt-` prefix (`gt-word-break`), while RIA Hub's own private framework-level CSS classes use `g-` prefix (`g-modal-confirm`).
 13. Avoid inline scripts & styles as much as possible, it's recommended to put JS code into JS files and use CSS classes.
 If inline scripts & styles are unavoidable, explain the reason why it can't be avoided.

 ### Accessibility / ARIA

-In history, Gitea heavily uses Fomantic UI which is not an accessibility-friendly framework.
+In history, RIA Hub heavily uses Fomantic UI which is not an accessibility-friendly framework.
-Gitea uses some patches to make Fomantic UI more accessible (see `aria.md` and related JS files), but there are still many problems which need a lot of work and time to fix.
+RIA Hub uses some patches to make Fomantic UI more accessible (see `aria.md` and related JS files), but there are still many problems which need a lot of work and time to fix.

 ### Framework Usage